 Special Olympics is the first – and still the only – organization to offer training and competition for people with intellectual disabilities.

 In 1970, 500 athletes gathered at a suburban Atlanta college to participate in the first-ever track and field event held under the Special Olympics Georgia banner.
-Over the past 41 years, the organization has grown exponentially and has helped thousands of children and adults in the process.
-The number of active athletes has grown to 24,470 participating in 24 sports.
-The first Executive Director of Special Olympics Georgia was Nancy Seekins from 1979-1982, following her Don Crawford 1983-1996, then Tex Crossin 1996-1999 and currently CEO Georgia Milton-Sheats 1999-present day.
+Over the past 46 years, the organization has grown exponentially and has helped thousands of children and adults in the process.
+The number of active athletes has grown to 27,115 participating in 25 sports.
+The first Executive Director of Special Olympics Georgia was Nancy Seekins from 1979-1982.
+Following her was Don Crawford from 1983-1996, and then Tex Crossin from 1996-1999.
+Current CEO Georgia Milton-Sheats is the longest-serving CEO of Special Olympics Georgia, having been in the position since 1999.

 The national organization, Special Olympics Incorporated, was founded in 1968 by the late Mrs. Eunice Kennedy Shriver.
-Her son, Mr. Timothy Shriver serves as Chairman of the Board of Directors.
+Her son, Dr. Timothy Shriver, serves as Chairman of the Board of Directors.

 The mission of Special Olympics Georgia is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for all children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in the sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.